 What’s in a name?
 Names are important to people.
 Surely, if people made fun of your name, you will be offended.
 In the old days, names defined people.
 Before Filipinos started naming their children English names, religious names were common.
 But now Juan turned into John, Jesus to Jesse, Pedro to Peter, and Jaime to Jamie.
 Even Bayani has become Hero.
 And who would name their children today Bituin, Dakila, Dalisay, Igme, Lingkod, or Liwanag?
 In Western nations, last names used to be related to the vocations of ancestors: Smith, Carpenter, Mason, Brewer, Plummer.

 Many Biblical names are related to the circumstances at birth or the roles of individuals in God’s salvation plan.
 Adam means man.
 Peleg was so named because it was during his time that the land was divided.
 Abraham means “father of many.”
 Melchizedek means that he was a king-priest.
 Isaac was so named because his mother laughed at the impossible idea of having a son at an old age.
-Esau means hairy, and his other name is Edom because his red-skinned.
+Esau means hairy, and his other name is Edom because he is red-skinned.
 Jacob was renamed “Israel” because he wrestled with God.
 Naomi means pleasant, but because of her bitter tragedies, she wanted to be called Mara.
 Of course, we all know that Joshua and Jesus mean “Yahweh saves” and Jesus’ other name Immanuel means “God with us.”

 Children, what do you say when you see something gross or disgusting, or taste something that you really don’t like, like ampalaya?
 Do you say “Yum!” or “Yuck!” or “Yucky!”?
 Do you know from where that word comes?
 In 1 Samuel 4, we read about one of the darkest hours in Israel’s history, when the Israelite army was routed by the Philistines during the time of Eli the priest.
 The defeat cost the lives of Eli’s two sons, and when he heard of it, Eli instantly died.
 Worse, the ark of the covenant was also captured.
 And the wife of one of Eli’s sons who were killed was about to give birth.
 So when she also heard about this terrible news, the birth pains came, and she gave birth to a son, whom she named Ichabod, saying, “The glory has departed from Israel!” (v 21).
 She too died soon after Ichabod was born.
 So the name Ichabod then became associated with things that are tragic, bad, and later, ugly and disgusting.
 Ichabod was also later shortened to Icky, which later became Yucky, then Yuck.